Shoghi Effendi Rabbani, the Guardian of the Bahá'í

 race, religion, etc. However, women were initially excluded from the nine-member

-limited to men, because residual sexism within the religion -- particularly in
+limited to men,.
+Residual sexism among the religion's followers -- particularly in

 the Middle and Far East -- threatened to create a schism if women were